-September 30, 2006
+September 11, 2006

-By Meera Pal, MEDIANEWS
+By Meera Pal CONTRA COSTA TIMES

-SUNOL - Using nature's tools of logs and tree roots, local, state and federal agencies have joined efforts to battle erosion of the banks of the Arroyo de la Laguna between Pleasanton and Sunol.
+SUNOL - Using nature's tools of logs and tree roots, local, state and federal agencies have joined efforts to battle streambank erosion along the Arroyo de la Laguna between Pleasanton and Sunol.

-The arroyo is being severely impacted by runoff from the upstream Tri-Valley watershed, with several feet of its banks eroding each year, according to the Livermore-Amador Valley's Zone 7 Water Agency.
+The arroyo is being severely impacted by runoff from the upstream Tri-Valley watershed, with several feet of the streambank eroding each year, according to the Livermore-Amador Valley's Zone 7 Water Agency.

-To help slow the upstream water and deflect it back into the arroyo's center - as well as create healthier habitat - the project uses harvested eucalyptus trees, Christmas trees, root masses from fallen oaks, rock barbs and vegetative plantings.
+To help slow down the upstream water and deflect it back into the arroyo's center -- as well as create healthier habitat -- the project uses harvested eucalyptus trees, Christmas trees, root masses from fallen oak trees, rock barbs and new vegetative plantings.